jaenalaripin/Portfolio-Projects/Bike_Sharing_Cyclistic_Report_2024_02_15_v01.md

 Both types of users have males doing more transactions than females, especially for annual members.
 Riding bikes is not the best option for females to commute to work because it is tiring and makes them sweat.
-Females pay more attention to their appearance than males.
+Females pay more attention to their appearances than males.
 Males also work in more sectors than females.
-Females mostly are white-collar workers, while some males also work as blue-collar workers.
+Females mostly are white-collars, while some males also work as blue-collars.

 <a id="cell6"></a>